 - How and When to Prune Lavender

-- Check out the "Garden Tips" section of the blog for care guides and garden tips on a wide array of plants.
+- Check out the "Garden Tips" section of the blog.
+Here there are care guides and garden tips on a wide array of plants.